nilspettersson/lwjgl_3D_framework/README.md

 #### Material and shader
 * A material has properties that will be sent to the shader as uniforms.
 The uniforms will be sent once per Entity so materials should not have properties related to the world. **World uniforms will soon be added**.
 ShaderNp is a new Shader class that is easier to use.
 When creating glsl code you can use pre made functions that can create different lighting efects.
 Glsl version 330 is used.
+#### Post Processing
+* You can create a post processing shader using pre made functions.

 ## Setup for eclipse